bitwarden/help/_articles/account/unlock-with-pin.md

 1. Open the {% icon fa-cogs %} **Settings** tab.
 2. Scroll down to the Security section and tap the **Unlock with PIN Code** option.
 3. Enter the the desired PIN code in the input box.
-Your PIN can be any combination of characters (a-z, 0-9, $, #, etc.).
+Your PIN can be any combination of numbers (0-9).

    {% callout success %}A dialog box will appear asking whether you want to require unlocking with your master password when the application is restarted.
 Tap **Yes** to require your Master Password instead of PIN when the app restarts.
 Tap **No** for the ability to unlock with the PIN when the app restarts.{% endcallout %}